diggerb/MNIST/README.md

 This is my exploration in to data analysis, with a particular focus on neural networks, using the MNIST dataset.
 Please view the MNIST.ipynb file to view a summary of all of my work.

 For this project I run a dockerised jupyter notebook.
 Simply start the container with `docker-compose up` in the root directory.

+To add more notebooks to the container, edit `docker-compose.yml` with a new volume containing the name of the new file.